Sylvebois/MyFirstRPG/README.md

 MyFirstRPG
 ==========
-I will try to use the ECMAScript 6 version for coding This is an experimental RPG with procedurally generated dungeon
+I will try to use the ECMAScript for coding
+This is an experimental RPG with procedurally generated dungeon

 What is working :